average-kirigiri-enjoyer/challenge-6-city-weather-dashboard/README.md

 https://average-kirigiri-enjoyer.github.io/city-weather-dashboard/

-There will be four main sections on the page (though on the first visit, one of the won't be visible); the city search UI + search history on the left, and todays weather + five-day forecast on the right.
+There will be four main sections on the page (though on the first visit, one of the won't be visible); the city search UI + search history on the left, and today's weather + five-day forecast on the right.

 In the city search UI in the top left, there will be an input box with a search button below.
 Enter the name of the city you want to view the forecast for, and click search to have that city's weather forecast rendered to the page.
 Directly to the right, today's weather (icon indicating weather conditions, temperature, wind speed, and humidity) will be displayed in a box.
 Below, there will be five gray boxes highlighting the expected weather conditions for the next five days.

 Upon searching for a city, a reference to it will be added to a search history list just below the city search UI.
 Clicking on an entry in this list will retrieve the weather data for that city.
 The search history menu can hold up to twelve entries, and is saved to local storage such that it is preserved when you close the page.
-If have made a search entry and reload the page, the most recent search will immediately have the relevant data displayed.
+If you have made a search entry and reload the page, the most recent search will immediately have the relevant data displayed.

 ## Preview